kamfretoz/KamFreBOT/README.md

 * Navigate to the desired directory
 * Install the required dependencies with `python3 -m pip install -r requirements.txt`
 * Fill in the Token and The YT API Key
-* Run the bot with `./run.sh` or `./run.bat` according to your prerferred operating sytem.
+* Run the bot with `./run.sh` or `./run.bat` according to your prerferred operating system.
 * Enjoy the abomination 😂

 ## Customization

 For configuration, see `config.py` file.

-* This Bot has a custom boot/loading screen, Feel free to use it for whatever you like (I recommend to use it as an MOTD or something.)
+* This Bot has a custom boot/loading screen
+* Feel free to use it for whatever you like (I recommend to use it as an MOTD or something.)
+* To customize the bootup logo, edit the `bootup_logo.txt` to your liking.

 * The bot also has a customizeable Error message quotes
+* Go to `quotes.py` to customize the error message quotes.

 * There also a meme command.
-You can put your own memes on `/memes/` folder and use the meme command to send it randomly.
+* You can put your own memes on `/memes/` folder and use the meme command to send it randomly.

-* To customize the bootup logo, edit the `bootup_logo.txt` to your liking.
+* You can also put custom sound into the `/audio/` folder
-* Go to `quotes.py` to customize the error message quotes.
+* And use `localplay` command to play the audio
+* NOTE: The filename IS case sensitive.
+(For example, `[p]localplay lingsir_wengi.mp3`)

 ## Token, Key and Stuff